 Lenkevich has a bachelor’s degree from Penn State, as well as continuing education credits at Harvard Business School.Biography

-Pape holds a JD from Dickinson School of Law and LLM in taxation from Villanova University School of Law, and earned her bachelor’s in political science from Edinboro University.Biography
+Pape holds a Juris Doctor from Penn State Dickinson Law and a Master of Laws in taxation from Villanova University Charles Widger School of Law.
+She earned her bachelor’s degree in political science from PennWest Edinboro.

 Peter G. TombrosProfessor and Distinguished Executive-in-Residence Eberly College of Science BS/MBA Program at the Pennsylvania State University

 Peter Tombros is professor and distinguished executive-in-residence at the Eberly College of Science, Penn State.
 He serves and has served on the boards of Cambrex Inc., Penn State Health Milton S. Hershey Medical Center and the Columbia University Medical Center Board of Advisors.
 Tombros was also appointed to the Commonwealth of Pennsylvania CURE Program, Health Research Advisory Committee, and served as a director of other public companies, including Alpharma, Pharmanet Development Group Inc., Dendrite International and NPS Pharmaceuticals.